 Whether the pundits are right about there being a recession or not, my work, according to Rudyard Kipling: “[is] to keep my head, especially when all about me are losing theirs.”

 Here are some ways I keep, or better yet, “clear” my head:

 TRACK HISTORY OF SUCCESSFUL CHANGE: Pretend you’re a scrapbook-aficionado looking through the pages of your life from age 20 until now.
 How often did you say, “This too shall pass?”
 Did it?
 How frequently did the worst things that happened only get worse?
 Were there times that the unbearably awful seemed to remain permanently awful?
 Have you ever actually experienced anything or any emotion consistently?
-Even Christopher Reeve said things shifted drastically after he accepted the pain and pace of his recovery.
+Even Christopher Reeve said Things shifted drastically after accepting the pain and pace of recovery.

 Growth doesn’t have to be awful but it does require a willingness to work with whatever comes up and whatever our context demands of us.
 Ask yourself this question: “Am I willing to be (and do) something other than I used to be (and do)?”
 Several laws within the world of Quantum Physics — e.g., The Heisenberg Uncertainty Principle — prove that when one part of us shifts in our system, all that moves around us gets to shift, too.

 ARE YOUR DREAMS OF THE PIPE VARIETY?
 How do you know that your professional dreams are realistic or right sized?
 A dream for your life calling is realistic when it fits smoothly into the larger picture of your life.